Do you know what conditional logic is?

 Are you vegan?
 We’ll only show you the animal-product-free meal choices.

-There are a hundred ways to insert courtesy and convenience into your event registration process, or streamline it for your busy users.
+There are a hundred ways to insert courtesy and convenience into your event registration process, or simply streamline it for your busy users.

 We don’t like to toot our own horn (okay, that’s not exactly true) but Swoogo is the only event management platform that offers unlimited conditional logic in every package, large or small.
 It’s one of the most mentioned features for both new accounts, and renewals.
 It’s especially mentioned by accounts switching from other platforms.